tm2space/yamcs-mqtt/docs/links/frame_tm.rst

 TM Frame Link
 =============

-This link interprets the MQTT messages as CCSDS Frames.
+This link receives MQTT messages and processes them as CCSDS Frames.

 Usage
 -----